Asymptotic Performance of Time-Varying Bayesian Optimization: On the Spectrum of the Temporal Kernel Matrix

 \subsection{Broadband Kernels}

-This class comprises the most common kernels in the BO framework, e.g., the Gaussian (RBF) kernel, the Matérn kernel or the rational quadratic kernel.
-We call them "broadband" because these kernels exploit the whole frequency domain (the support of their spectral densities~\eqref{eq:spectral_density} is continuous and unbounded).
+This class comprises the most expressive (and thus, the most common) kernels in the BO framework, e.g.,~the Gaussian~(RBF) kernel, the Matérn kernel or the rational quadratic kernel.
+We call them "broadband" because these kernels exploit the whole frequency domain (the support of their spectral densities~\eqref{eq:spectral_density} is a symmetric unbounded interval, i.e., $\supp(S_T) = \mathbb{R}$).
 We provide an approximation of the spectrum of the temporal covariance matrix built with a broadband kernel.